 - Drizzle lightly with tonkatsu sauce.

 - If serving over cauliflower rice: See our recipe here.
-For a simpler method, grate the cauliflower and steam it in microwave for 5 minutes without water.
+Or for a simpler method, grate the cauliflower and steam it in microwave for 5 minutes without water.

 - If serving over tofu: Heating the tofu is optional.
 You can warm it in an oven or just let it meld with the hot curry you’re going to pour over it.